NadiaHajighassem/NLP_2025/README.md

 3. `nbs/Analysis.ipynb` – Attention analysis and results

 ⚠️ **Note:**
-- The scraping and fine-tuning steps are very time-consuming and not required to inspect the results.
+- The scraping and fine-tuning steps are very time-consuming, so keep in mind, that some chunks take multiple hours to run (speficially fine-tuning)
-- The notebooks are primarily intended for **code inspection and methodological transparency**.

 # 4. Deactivate the environment when you're done
 deactivate